clockworklabs/spacetime-docs/docs/sdks/typescript/index.md

 ```

-Configure the SpacetimeDB domain name or hex string encoded `Identity` of the remote module which identifies it within the SpacetimeDB instance or cluster.
+Configure the SpacetimeDB domain name or hex string encoded `Identity` of the remote database which identifies it within the SpacetimeDB instance or cluster.

 #### Callback `onConnect`